-Vulcan is serious about their kettlebells, and the Vulcan Absolute Kettlebells are proof of that.
-Rather than pumping out just another basic kettlebell and then having a price war with everyone else, Vulcan puts some serious time and effort into the R&D of their Absolute kettles.
-The Absolutes are made entirely with high quality steel, are guaranteed to not crack or dent for life, don’t chip easily like painted bells, and there are no toxic chemicals used as either fillers or in the powder coat finish.
+Vulcan Strength is one of the leading sponsors of the sport of Kettlebell Lifting, and they are serious about their kettlebells.
+The Absolute Comp Kettlebells are proof of that.
+Rather than pumping out just another kettlebell and then having a price war with everyone else, Vulcan puts some serious time and effort into the R&D of their Absolute kettles.
+The Absolutes are made entirely with high quality steel.
+They are guaranteed to not crack or dent for life, they won’t as easily as painted kettlebells, and there are no toxic chemicals used as either fillers or in the powder coat finish.
 I have a couple of these Absolutes and they are the bomb.

-Vulcan makes a lot of technical information about these kettlebells available on their website; much more than I can fit here.
-If you’re serious about the quality of your comp kettlebells, this is definitely a unit you should look into and read more about.
+Vulcan publishes a lot of technical information about these kettlebells on their product page; much more than I can fit here.
+If you’re serious about the quality and performance of your competition kettlebells, this is definitely a unit you should look into and read more about.

 Rogue Competition Kettlebells

-Each comp kettlebell also includes a smooth, blemish-free surface with a matte black powdercoat finish and four specially contoured flats—reducing friction and discomfort during overhead presses, cleans, and snatches.
-Rogue also included the color-coded band around the handle.
+Rogue’s comp kettlebells have a smooth, blemish-free surface with a matte black powder coated finish and four, specially contoured flats; which reduce friction and discomfort during overhead presses, cleans, and snatches.
+Rogue also included the color-coded bands.

 Ader Pro Grade Kettlebells

 Brand new and already a huge hit, these weighted fist bells are the brain-child of powerlifter Donnie Thompson, and man are they badass.
-They’re called Fatbells, and as you can see, the handle is basically just moved into the bell itself as a way to balance out the whole bell.
-The result, as Donnie Thompson explains it himself, is a “perfect geometric shape for maximizing optimal performance,” as your hand and the bell essentially act as one.
-The center mass design allows athletes to improve the efficiency and balance of every swing/press while also reducing common kettlebell safety risks.
+They are called Fatbells, and as you can see the handle has been moved into the bell itself as a way to balance out the implement.
+The result, as Donnie explains it himself, is the “perfect geometric shape for maximizing optimal performance,” as your hand and the Fatbell essentially act as one.
+The center mass design allows athletes to improve the efficiency and balance of every press while also reducing the common kettlebell safety risks.

-Fatbells are available in 15 different weights and sizes ranging from 9-pounds to 150-pounds (good luck with that).
+Thompson Fatbells are available in 15 different weights and sizes ranging from 9-pounds to 150-pounds (good luck with that).
 Prices range from $24 to $195 plus shipping.
-Check out the product page for individual sizes, measurements, and various applications.
+Look at the product page for individual sizes, measurements, and various applications.

 RKC Dragon Door Russian Kettlebells – Very popular kettlebells.
 The RKC Dragons are slightly more expensive than the Rogue’s, but some people swear by them.
 They’re one of the few quality kettlebells available for sale on Amazon, which means often times there are deals on shipping for Prime members.

 There are tons of kettlebells on the market.
 Many more than I can review here.
-However, I am confident that I’ve given you enough information to make an informed decision when shopping for kettlebells.
+However, I am confident that I have given you enough information to make an informed decision when shopping for kettlebells.

-There are also “fun” kettlebells.
-Those where the ball isn’t ball, but rather is cast to be a zombie, demon, clown or whatever.
-They are neat, but check for all the same things that you would with a standard kettle.
+There are also fun-shaped kettlebells.
+Those where the hull is not ball, but rather is cast to be a zombie, demon, clown, or even Boba Fett.
+These are neat, but check for all the same things that you would with a standard kettle.
 Also, some of those custom kettles have very sharp features, so be careful with them.